cihga39871/Pipelines.jl/docs/src/command_program.md

 ### Validate Inputs (Robustness↑)

 To make the code robust, we can check whether the inputs exists by using `validate_inputs`.
-It is a function takes `inputs::Dict{String}` as the argument.
+It has access to variables in `inputs`, but not `outputs`.

 ```julia
 program_bowtie2 = CmdProgram(